Barefootjiggy/WOD4U-backend/README.md

 As a user I want to CRUD
 As a user I want to favorite
 As a user I want to see all workouts available
-As a user I want to have the option to see a random workout As a user I want a log-in unique to me
+As a user I want a log-in unique to me

 Stretch Goals